Appendix A

 debuff: A debuff is a negative effect on a creature.
 Many debuffs are applied as conditions, but some last for longer or shorter times.
 For a list of debuffs, see Circumstances and Debuffs.

-deep attunement: Deep attunement abilities are Attune abilities with two additional restrictions.
-First, they cost extra attunement point to attune to.
-Second, you can’t get back those attunement points until you take a short rest, even if you release the attunement.
+deep attunement: A deep attunement ability is an Attune ability with two additional restrictions.
+First, it costs an extra attunement point to attune to.
+Second, these attunement points are not recovered until you take a short rest, even if the attunement is released.
 For details, see Deep Attunement.

 defense: A defense is a static number which represents how difficult you are to affect with attacks.
-There are four defenses: Armor, Fortitude, Reflex, and Mental.
+There are five defenses: Armor, Brawn, Fortitude, Reflex, and Mental.
 For details, see Defenses.

 destroyed: A destroyed object has been damaged to the point where it is completely beyond repair.
 For details, see Destroyed Objects.